-To use the encrypted user ID and password security mechanism, you need a Java environment whith an JCE (Java Cryptography Extension) which supports the Diffie-Hellman algorithm with a public prime of 256 bits.
-Sun's Java^(TM) 2 Platform, Standard Edition, Version 1.4 (J2SE) and later requires a public prime of 512 bits or more.
+To use the encrypted user ID and password security mechanism, you need a Java environment with a JCE (Java Cryptography Extension) which supports the Diffie-Hellman algorithm with a public prime of 256 bits.
+The Sun Java Platform, Standard Edition, Version 1.4 (J2SE) and later requires a public prime of 512 bits or more.
 An alternative mechanism if the 256 bit public prime is not supported, is STRONG_PASSWORD_SUBSTITUTE_SECURITY.